mediascape/UI-engine/API/Readme.md

       console.log("layout changed");
     }
 ```
-What to do when layout is unloaded
+What to do when the layout is unloaded
 ```javascript
 onUnload = function (cmps){
       console.log("unloading layout ");
     }
   ```

-**AN ACTUAL IMPLEMENTATION**
+## LAYOUT CONSTRUCTION: IMPLEMENTATION
+[Top][]

-These are the guidelines to follow in order to add a new layout to UIAdaptation module.
+These is the guideline to add a new layout to UIAdaptation module.

-The first thing to do is to create a new file with the .js extension in the folder:
+The first thing is to create a new file with the .js extension in the following folder:

 mediascape/AdaptationToolkit/Adaptation/UIAdaptation/layouts/